caplin/project-templates/README.md

-# Caplin project templates -- PREVIEW
+# Caplin Project Templates -- PREVIEW

 * This is a preview of what is to come and can change any time
 * Currently all the builds point to an internal artifactory for dependency resolution